SalishSeaCast/docs/code-notes/dev-notes/cpp_keys.rst

-cpp Keys
+CPP Keys
 ========

-cpp key are compiler keys used in NEMO
+CPP keys used in C Pre-Processor directives in the source code that cause sections of code to be included/excluded from NEMO at the compile stage.

 Keys Common to AMM12 and CONCEPTS 110
 -------------------------------------